toddaustin07/Heatmiser/README.md

 Generally this should show "Connected" in normal operation, but if the connection is lost with your neoHub it will show other messages.

 ##### Standy All
-This button allows you to perform a "one-shot" setting of all thermostats to either Standby mode ON or Standby mode OFF.
+This button allows you to perform a "one-shot" setting of all thermostats to either Standby mode ON or Standby mode OFF (Auto).

 ##### Away
 This button is used to enable or disable Away status for your system.
 Note that the "HUB_AWAY" item in the Info table will also show the current Away status.